Buprenorphine saves lives, and any provider with a DEA license can prescribe it.

 The Problem

-Overdose remains a leading cause of death for Americans aged 18-44,1,2 and drug overdose deaths in the U.S. rose steadily from 2003 to 2023.3 There were about 87,000 drug overdose deaths from October 2023 to September 2024.
-For reasons not fully understood, the number of overdose deaths is down nearly 24% from approximately 114,000 from 2022-2023.2 These are the fewest overdose deaths in any 12-month period since June 2020, but only reflects a return to approximately the pre-COVID pandemic rate.
-The recent rate remains much higher than it was in 20194 or any other year in the current century.
+Overdose remains a leading cause of death for Americans aged 18-44,1,2 and drug overdose deaths in the U.S. rose steadily from 2003 to 2023.3 For reasons not yet fully understood, the number of past 12-month overdose deaths has decreased 24-25% annually from a peak of approximately 114,000 deaths in 2023 to 76,516 in April 2025.73 Although these are the fewest overdose deaths in any 12-month period since June 2020, they only reflect a return to approximately the pre-COVID pandemic rate.
+The recent rate remains higher than it was in 201974 or any other year in the current century.

-Synthetic opioids—especially fentanyl and its analogs—have been a main driver of overdose deaths in recent years.
-From 2001 to 2021, the rate of overdose deaths involving synthetic opioids (other than methadone) increased from 0.3 to 21.8 per 100,000 population.5 Fentanyl is extremely potent—up to 50 times stronger than heroin and 100 times stronger than morphine,6 with faster, deeper respiratory suppression.7 It tends to be cheaper than other street opioids like heroin and is often mixed into other drugs.
+Synthetic opioids, especially fentanyl and its analogs (but excluding methadone), have been a main driver of overdose deaths in recent years.
+From 2001 to 2023, the rate of overdose deaths involving synthetic opioids (other than methadone) increased from 0.3 to 22.2 per 100,000 population.74 Fentanyl is extremely potent—up to 50 times stronger than heroin and 100 times stronger than morphine,6 with faster, deeper respiratory suppression.7 It tends to be cheaper than other street opioids like heroin and is often mixed into other drugs.
 People using street drugs may not realize they are taking fentanyl, or how much.
 This lack of awareness puts them at particularly high risk for overdose.8

 In addition, nearly 63% of opioid overdose deaths involve other substances, including cocaine, methamphetamine, or benzodiazepines.
 Synthetic substances, such as xylazine,10 a veterinary tranquilizer not approved for human use, present additional dangers when combined with opioids like fentanyl.
 Opioid use disorder also contributes to other critical public health issues, including the spread of infectious diseases such as HIV and hepatitis C.11,12

-According to the 2023 National Survey on Drug Use and Health (NSDUH), about 5.7 million people in the U.S. had an OUD.14 However some studies have suggested that general population surveys like NSDUH cannot provide accurate estimates of the rate of a low-frequency condition like OUD and that the actual rate is much higher.15-17 OUD is defined as a "problematic pattern of opioid use leading to clinically significant impairment or distress."18 Symptoms may include:19
+According to the 2024 National Survey on Drug Use and Health (NSDUH), about 4.8 million people in the U.S. (1.7% of people 12 years and older) had an OUD.76 However, some studies have suggested that general population surveys like NSDUH cannot provide accurate estimates of the rate of a low-frequency condition like OUD and that the actual rate is much higher.15-17 OUD is defined as a "problematic pattern of opioid use leading to clinically significant impairment or distress."18 Symptoms may include:19

 Barriers to Treatment Access: Recent studies have estimated that 75 to 90 percent of people who could benefit from MOUD do NOT receive it.20 Certain groups, including Black adults, women, unemployed people, and those living in nonmetropolitan areas are even less likely to receive MOUD.21 There are several factors that limit access to treatment.
 Chief among them are: